 We visited the monastery’s treasury; a rich storehouse of votive offerings given to the Black Madonna over the centuries, from the 14th century to the present.
 Gifts range from swords and sceptres to rosaries made of dried bread in concentration camps.
 Kings, queens and popes have donated a vast array of precious objects, such as King Michael Korybut Wiśniowiecki and the Archduchess Eleanor of Austria on the occasion of their wedding in Jasna Góra in 1670.
 Also donated to the Virgin are tear-gas cylinders used by the Communists against Solidarity protestors in the 1980s, and the Nobel Peace Prize won by Lech Walesa in 1983.

 Divine Mercy Convent at Lagiewniki.

 We spent a few hours at the Sanctuary of Our Lord’s Mercy in Krakow’s Lagiewniki District.
 It was here that Christ appeared before a visionary Polish nun, St. Faustina Kowalska, in 1931.
-The Lord instructed her to commission this likeness of Himself, complete with the caption which reads in Polish: Jesus, I trust Thee. (see picture – left).
+The Lord instructed her to commission this likeness of Himself, complete with the caption which reads in Polish: Jesus, I trust Thee. (see picture – above).
 In the series of appearances over the ensuing years He also revealed to St. Faustina His dogma of Divine Mercy.